 It's difficult to beat University of Wisconsin - Platteville if you want to study Agricultural Economics & Business.
 Students who enjoy a more slow-paced life will appreciate University of Wisconsin - Platteville's location in the small town of Platteville, Wisconsin.

 This institution tries to keep costs reasonable for students.
 Students usually leave the university with only $27,424 in student loans.
-The most in-demand online degree offered to undergraduates at University of Wisconsin - Platteville is business administration.
+Score more than 24 on the ACT?
+That's above the standard applicant score, so you should apply.
 Check out some school videos to explore what's happening on campus.

 University of Northwestern Ohio is a wonderful decision for students pursuing an Agricultural Economics & Business degree.
 Positioned in Lima, Ohio, this university is a good choice for learners who prosper in an urban atmosphere.